-So, an ordinary AM communications receiver (airband?) is used to feed the RDF41 processor with audio and the RDF41 processes the signal as usual, calculating the Angle Of Arrival.
+So, an ordinary AM communications receiver (airband?) is used to feed the RDF processor with audio and the RDF processes the signal as usual, calculating the Angle Of Arrival.

 The suggested amplitude antenna array is much less complicated and less critical to build compared to a doppler array.

-An AM RDF is capable of finding EVERY type of signal.
+An AM RDF is capable of finding almost any type of signal.

 AM, FM, SSB, RTTY it doesn't matter.
-Even broadband noise and electric spark noise can be found.
+Even broadband noise can be found.

 The signal doesn't have to fit in the radio's bandwith.
-So you can even hunt a 20MHz wide digital broadcast signal without a problem,
+So you can even hunt a 20MHz wide digital broadcast signal,

-as long as the part you tune to is in the frequency span of the array.
+as long as the part you tune to has some degree of continuity.